WordPress/gutenberg/docs/how-to-guides/platform/custom-block-editor.md

 }
 ```

 This function accepts an array of "committed" block changes and calls the state setter `updateBlocks`.
-In addition to this however, it also stores the blocks within LocalStorage under the key `getdavesbeBlocks`.
-In order to achieve this
-the Block data is serialized into [Gutenberg "Block Grammar"](https://developer.wordpress.org/block-editor/principles/key-concepts/#blocks) format, meaning it can be safely stored as a string.
+It also stores the blocks within LocalStorage under the key `getdavesbeBlocks`.
+In order to achieve this, the block data is serialized into [Gutenberg "Block Grammar"](https://developer.wordpress.org/block-editor/principles/key-concepts/#blocks) format, meaning it can be safely stored as a string.

 If you open DeveloperTools and inspect the LocalStorage you will see serialized block data stored and updated as changes occur within the editor.
 Below is an example of the format: